marknagelberg/search-relevance/readme.md

 stop_words = text.ENGLISH_STOP_WORDS.union(stop_words)
 Look for algorithms for determining the similarity between two sentences.
-Check out recommender system algorithms that may be of use http://en.wikipedia.org/wiki/Recommender_system
+Check out recommender system algorithms that may be of use http://en.wikipedia.org/wiki/Recommender_system Perhaps consider ensembling with a model that uses bag of words technique Figure out why running StratifiedKFold takes almost as long.

 Feature ideas:
 Variance rating in training for that particular query, across all titles and descriptions